ajjahjacob-hub/ajjahsite/README/README.txt

 If possible, add an X button to images opened from the project pages, a further improvement could be made to add
 < and > buttons to switch to the previous/next image of that project page.
-Remove the underline when hovering the logo in the footer
+Remove the underline when hovering the logo in the footer Improve the overall formatting/styling, some areas look clunky

 -----------------------------------------------------------------------------------------------------------------------------------